 Best Dive Watch Under $250

 Those looking to scuba dive in style should have this aquatic treasure on their wish list.
-The 43mm stainless steel case is moderately sized and well-built, and produces great shine when worn outdoors.
+The 43mm stainless steel case is moderately sized and well built, and produces great shine when worn outdoors.
 On the face is a blue dial and luminous markers that make telling time easier when submerged 660 ft. in the ocean.
 And like most Citizen watches, it operates on the proprietary light-powered Eco-Drive movement.
 What really sells the watch is its customization, as the sturdy blue polyurethane diving strap, which already gives the watch some edge, can be swapped out for flashier bands.
-Every watch comes with a 5-year warranty as well.
+Every watch comes with a five-year warranty as well.

 Tissot Seastar 1000 Powermatic 80 Watch

 Not many dive watches can achieve a high-end utilitarian look.
 Then again, not many watchmakers are Tissot.
 The company’s Seastar collection has remained a category staple dating back to the mid-70s, and this diver is a reliable performer worth every penny.
 A radiant three-hand analog display and ceramic bezel with minute tracking play to the watch’s bold design.
 The Powermatic 80.111 Swiss movement offers power reserve up to 80 hours, so you can hit the high seas for days and not lose track of time.